-The four-year Care of the Underserved Pathway (CUP) coordinates current and planned offerings in underserved care and combines them into a comprehensive pathway designed to ensure that rising physicians will provide quality care for underserved patients in Maine and beyond.
-CUP provides qualified and interested COM students interprofessional knowledge, skills and attitudes needed to care for underserved patients as well as recognizes students for their accomplishments, and encourages them to seek future positions in the care of the underserved.
+The Care of the Underserved Pathway (CUP) coordinates current and planned offerings in underserved care and combines them into a comprehensive pathway designed to ensure that rising health professionals will provide quality care for underserved patients in Maine and beyond.
+CUP provides qualified and interested UNE health professions students interprofessional knowledge, skills and attitudes needed to care for underserved patients as well as recognizes students for their accomplishments, and encourages them to seek future positions in the care of the underserved.
 Faculty involved in CUP supplement the curriculum by serving as positive role models and mentors to future health professionals providing care to underserved patients.

 - Encourage students to obtain residency training in a program and plan for future practice that emphasizes the care for underserved patients.

 Competencies will include the following as they apply to caring for underserved populations

 - Values/Ethics: CUP Scholars will demonstrate the ability to assert values and ethics of interprofessional practice by placing the interests, dignity, and respect of patients at the center of health care delivery, and embracing the cultural diversity and differences of health care teams.

 - Roles/Responsibilities: CUP Scholars will demonstrate the ability to leverage the unique roles and responsibilities of interprofessional partners to appropriately assess and address the health care needs of patients and populations served.

 - Interprofessional Communication: CUP Scholars will demonstrate the skills to communicate with patients, families, communities and other health professionals in support of a team approach to preventing disease and disability, maintaining health, and treating disease.

 - Team and Teamwork: CUP Scholars will perform effectively in various team roles to deliver patient/population-centered care that is safe, timely, efficient, effective, and equitable.